nikhi3632/Alignment_Warping/README.md

 <img src="explore/no_shift.jpg">

-A better image can be achieved by using pyramids and cropping the edges
+A better image can be achieved by using alignment, pyramids and cropping the edges

 <img src="align_results/aligned_output.jpg">